-Cristiano Ronaldo sets European scoring record, Marcelo sends Real Madrid back into La Liga lead
+Cristiano Ronaldo sets European scoring record, Real Madrid wins to remain La Liga favorite

 — beIN SPORTS USA (@beINSPORTSUSA) April 29, 2017

 In the end, though, it was Marcelo who came through.
 The celebrations at the final whistle — players falling to their knees, their arms aloft — were a window into the importance of the goal.
 Madrid is feeling the pressure.
 On Saturday, it withstood the pressure — barely.
-Now it’s up to Barcelona to keep that pressure on.